polterguy/polterguy.github.io/plugins/magic.lambda/index.md

 ### How to use [lt]

-**[lt]** will do a comparison between its two arguments, and only return true if its first argument is _"less than"_ its seconds argument.
+**[lt]** will do a comparison between its two arguments, and only return true if its first argument is _"less than"_ its second argument.
 Consider the following.

 ```
 .src1:int:4